Young Winston

 The film was written and produced by Carl Foreman and directed by Richard Attenborough.
 It was nominated for three Academy Awards: Best Screenplay, Best Art Direction (Donald M. Ashton, Geoffrey Drake, John Graysmark, William Hutchinson, Peter James) and Best Costume Design.

+Young Winston was released to cinemas on July 28, 1972.

 Plot

-16 September 1897.
-Churchill is a junior officer in India determined to make a name for himself and to become a member of Parliament.
+16 September 1897: Churchill is a junior officer in India determined to make a name for himself and to become a member of Parliament.
 As the older Churchill (voiced by Simon Ward) narrates, events shift back to his childhood.
 As a boy, Churchill is sent to a preparatory boarding school but is unhappy there and is removed by his parents after a particularly vicious caning by the sadistic headmaster.
 Later, at the entrance examination to Harrow School, Churchill submits a blank paper; however the headmaster, James Welldon, sees Churchill's potential and accepts him.
 One evening he recites a long poem of 1000 lines at a Harrow presentation.
 His nanny comes to listen but his parents do not, despite Churchill's express invitation.
 Churchill would later describe her as the only person who never let him down.

 Meanwhile, Churchill's father Lord Randolph destroys his career by resigning as Chancellor of the Exchequer; George Buckle, editor of The Times, refuses to support his position.
-Doctors Roose and Buzzard inform Lady Churchill that her that her husband has an incurable disease, will probably die in five or six years, and that they must never again have "physical relations".
+Doctors Roose and Buzzard inform Lady Randolph that her husband has an incurable disease, will probably die in five or six years, and that they must never again have "physical relations".